877dev/Accenta-alarm-retrofit/README.md

 Instructions:
 -------------

-Measure the voltages at you alarm panel terminals in the disarmed/armed/alarmed states.
+Measure the voltages at your alarm panel terminals in the disarmed/armed/alarmed states.

 Note which terminals change voltages in the different states.